runtools/run/README.md

 ## What is Run?

-When we work on a project, we usually use several tools such as (in the case of a modern web project), a dependency manager, a transpiler, a bundler, a deployment tool, etc. So we need a way to install, configure and compose all these tools.
-Unfortunately, our good old Unix-based systems are not very good at this; it is difficult to install several versions of the same tool, and the interface of the executables is too rudimentary.
-Configuring (with an heterogeneous set of config files) and running (through `argv`) such tools is not quite user-friendly.
+When we work on a project, we usually use several tools such as (in the case of a modern web project), a dependency manager, a transpiler, a bundler, etc. So we need a way to install, configure and compose all these tools.
+Unfortunately, our good old command line is not very good at this.
+The interface of the executables is not quite user-friendly, and since typical shells cannot handle several versions of the same tool, managing our development environment is painful when we have to deal with many projects.

-Run tries to solve this problem by introducing the concept of resource.
-A resource is based on object-oriented principles and allows to group in the same coherent unit the configuration part (attributes) and the invocation part (methods) of a tool.
-On this foundation, it is possible to create a new generation of tools that are more customizable and easy to use.
-Adding the fact that Run installs (and updates) tools automatically, we get development environments that are easily transportable and shareable.
+Run solves these problems by introducing the concept of [resource](https://run.tools/docs/introduction/what-is-a-resource).
+A resource adds an object-oriented interface to the tools, making them easier to use both from the command line and, programmatically, from other tools.
+Using inheritance and composition, it is possible to define projects composed of several tools in an elegant way.
+Also, since Run installs tools automatically, we get development environments that are easily transportable and shareable.

 ## Installation